A grassroots initiative to protect our public parks for future generations

 We have collected approximately 2,000 of the 4,450 signatures required and have until October to reach our goal.

-In October 2024, Mueller Park (also known as the St. Charles Soccer Complex) was sold without public notice or input.
+In December 2024, Mueller Park (also known as the St. Charles Soccer Complex) was sold without public notice or input.

 In Fall 2024 over 65 youth soccer teams (1,000+ children) played there weekly through SCCYSA, which had used the park since 1978.